earthly/earthly/docs/caching/caching-in-earthfiles.md

   * `RUN --mount type=cache` is isolated to a single command, making it more difficult (but not impossible) to pass along files between steps via the cache
   * `CACHE` is available to all commands in the target, making it easier to pass along files between steps via the cache, and thus also easier to run into race conditions, if a parallel build changes the contents of the cache in unexpected ways

-Cache mounts, by default, are only available within the same target, as long as the target is called with the same ARGs.
+Cache mounts, by default, are only available within the same target.
 So if both `target1` and `target2` define `RUN --mount type=cache,target=/my-cache`, the contents would not be shared.
 If you would like to share the contents, you can use the `id` option.
 Setting the `id` makes the cache mount global, allowing any target to access the same contents, as long as they both use the same `id`: `RUN --mount type=cache,id=my-cache-id,target=/my-cache`.

 Parallel builds using the same cache mount (or the same build where the mount is used in multiple targets) pose another aspect to be aware of: accessing the cache mount concurrently.
 By default, sharing is set to `locked` - meaning that parallel executions will wait for each other to complete, thus allowing access by one process at a time.
 While this is the safest option, it is also the slowest.
 Keep in mind that this will limit your build parallelism significantly if you overuse global cache mounts.
 Other possible options are `shared` (allows concurrent access), or `private` (if a parallel execution occurs, a new empty mount is created).